Ri-Hong/htn-2024-backend-developer-challenge/README.md

 Hack the North 2024 Backend Developer Challenge

-This repository contains a FastAPI application with SQLite database, using SQLAlchemy as the ORM.
+This repository contains a FastAPI application with a SQLite database, using SQLAlchemy as the ORM.

 ## Startup Instructions